westsamiya/Portfolio/College.Success/GPAvSAT.md

 high school performance (measured by SAT percentile and high school GPA) and college success (measured by first-year college GPA).**

-**Alternate Hypothesis (Ha): There is a significant relationship between high school performance (measured by SAT percentile and high school GPA) and college success (measured by first-year college GPA).**
+**Alternative Hypothesis (Ha): There is a significant relationship between high school performance (measured by SAT percentile and high school GPA) and college success (measured by first-year college GPA).**

 # Data